macOS-DevGuides/HelpBookDemo/README.md

   ```

 The command "sudo hiutil -P" seems to be the only way to clear stubborn cache conflicts that may arise if the application bundle ID is modified during development.
+However, this command does *not* clear the user help caches that prevent updated help content from loading without a version bump.

 ## 📎 License